ADHD Coach Training Path: Understanding Their History and Schema

 Put a mortgage on your house!

-Seriously, though… The courses cost thousands of dollars, and we are not even sure that we’ll be properly educated!
-Back when I was pursuing this path, I chose ADDCA because all the websites were saying it was the best, and it had become painful to search how to follow a program, where to study and etc.
+Seriously, though… the courses cost thousands of dollars, and we’re not even sure we’ll be properly educated.
+Back when I was pursuing this path, I chose ADDCA because all the websites said it was the best, and it had become painful to search how to follow a program, where to study, and so on.

-- Step 1: Select where you want to get certified and which “masters of the universe’s” credential you wish to pay for.
+Step 1: Select where you want to get certified and which “master of the universe’s” credential you wish to pay for.

-- Step 2: Gain “hours of training”.
-You can do so by taking courses or by following a program at one place (You can a follow a full program at one academy, or you can take one course here and another course there)
+Step 2: Gain “hours of training.”
+You can do so by taking courses or by following a program at one place.
+(You can follow a full program at one academy, or you can take one course here and another there.)

 Here is an example.
 The ICF offers three credentials: